py-pdf/fpdf2/docs/Tutorial.md

 Here we use pikepdf to create the needed metadata and set the type to PDF/A-3B.

+In the function `create_pdf_with_metadata` we need to set 'language' and 'subject' outside the metadata before we use pikepdf to achieve conformance.

 Please use something like verapdf to check conformance of resulting PDF.